barryhughes1/lightning-checkbox-group/README.md

 checkbox components and effects their behaviour

-13. In the controller of the 'CheckboxGroup' lightning component finish the populateCheckboxes function:
+STEP 13.
+In the controller of the 'CheckboxGroup' lightning component finish the populateCheckboxes function:

 ```